Gabrieltgaldino/NRG_QT/docs/source/case_studies/epha4.rst

 Performing Docking of Nilotinib Using FlexAID
 =============================================

 Click the 'FlexAID' button in the left corner menu.
 Go to the 'Settings' tab.
 Set the 'Number of chromosomes' to 1000 and 'Number of generations' to 1000.
-Check the box 'Ligand pose as reference' to compare FLEXAID and NRGDock poses.
+Check the box 'Ligand pose as reference' to compare FLEXAID and NRGRank poses.
 We are interested in the best result for FlexAID, so set "Max results" to 1

     .. image:: /_static/images/Tutorial/flexaid_settings.png
            :alt: An example image